BumblebeeMan/tt_wizard_core/README.md

 chosenNum = int(input())
 ttwiz.downloadMedium(searchResult[chosenNum]) #searchResult[chosenNum] is "<<fileName>>.gme"

-# Pass the path and file name to retrieve information on whether an update is suggested or not.
+# Pass the file name to retrieve information on whether an update is suggested or not.
+#print("Update? " + str(ttwiz.checkForUpdate(searchResult[chosenNum], penPath))) # when >>penPath<< is different from the one configured in the constructor
-print("Update? " + str(ttwiz.checkForUpdate(penPath, searchResult[chosenNum])))
+print("Update? " + str(ttwiz.checkForUpdate(searchResult[chosenNum])))

+# Perform automatic update on already downloaded media files.
+print("Files updated: " + str(ttwiz.performAutoUpdate()))
 ```

 # Disclaimer and Trademark Notice

 NOTE: This package is not verified by, affiliated with, or supported by Ravensburger® AG.
 TipToi® and Ravensburger® are registered trademarks or trademarks of Ravensburger® AG, in the Germany and/or other countries.
 These and all other trademarks referenced in this Software or Documentation are the property of their respective owners.
+The trademarkes are only mentioned for reference.